 defines a named IP address matching list, for access control

 acl and other uses.

 controls declares control channels to be used by the rndc utility.

 Controls

 include includes a file.

+include

-1 specifies key information for use in authentication and
+specifies key information for use in authentication and

 key authorization using TSIG.

 specifies what the server logs, and where the log messages

 logging are sent.

-10881118 are serie.

-configures named to also act as a light-weight resolver
+lwres configures named to also act as a light-weight resolver

-lwres daemon (lwresd).
+iwres daemon (lwresd).

-,

 defines a named masters list for inclusion in stub and slave

 masters zones' masters or also-notify lists.

+musters Zones musters of also notify insis.

-12 controls global server configuration options and sets defaults
+controls global server configuration options and sets defaults

 options for other statements.

+1

-sets certain configuration options on a per-server basis.
+0.0457.04 sets certain configuration options on a per-server basis.

-server sets certain configuration options on a per server basis.
+server

 declares communication channels to get access to named

 statistics-channels statistics.

 trusted-keys defines trusted DNSSEC keys.

-Husicu-Reys
+I' DNICCECT AT THE PER FORT

-1. lists DNSSEC keys to be kept up to date using RFC 5011 trust
+lists DNSSEC keys to be kept up to date using RFC 5011 trust

 managed-keys anchor maintenance.

 defines a view.

-view acinics a view.
+view defines a view.

 defines a zone.

 zone